 The aim is to improve both utility routes (journeys taken for essential trips such as work, school and shopping trips) and recreational routes (leisure trips for pleasure such as running, dog walking or learning to ride a bike) by creating or improving access routes around the town.

-The first paths were installed in 2023 at the Tor Sports & Leisure site.
-Other paths will be delivered in 2025.
+The first paths were installed in 2023 at the Tor Sports & Leisure site and been well-accepted.
+Path works in 2025 are Willow Walk improvements, Beckery paths and an additional path at Tor Leisure.

 What surface will the paths have?